metauni/metauni.github.io/index.md

 ## Run your own

-Want to run your own metauni-style events?
-You can find our tools [here](https://metauni.org/posts/make-your-own/tools) and instructions for setting up the Discord bot [here](https://metauni.org/posts/make-your-own/make-your-own).
+We think of **meta**uni as being meta in the sense of Metaverse, but also meta in the sense that it is self-referential: we want to teach you to build your own community.
+If you want to run your own metauni-style events and feel comfortable with Roblox Studio, you can find our tools [here](https://metauni.org/posts/make-your-own/tools) and instructions for setting up the Discord bot [here](https://metauni.org/posts/make-your-own/make-your-own).
 However, the simplest way is to use one of our private servers which should "just work":

 - [Iteration of Concept](https://www.roblox.com/games/8278496526/Iteration-of-Concept) with working boards, Admin commands, and Coin Run challenge in an environment built from a snapshot of Songspire ([making of](https://youtu.be/l_Fl6tKZvQQ)).